smcalilly/writer/README.md

 ```
 writer -n
 ```
-That command opens a note where you can write random thoughts each day.
+That command opens a note where you can write random thoughts.
 A new note is created each day.
 This is the influence of [note.sh](https://github.com/hachibu/note.sh) on this project.

 `writer` can also write to specific directories or filenames in your `writer` directory.
 This helps keep your notes or ideas or writing projects organized while still being able to write at moment's notice.
 Here are some commands:
 ```